jdzool/covid-19-eda/README.md

 <img src="https://github.com/jdzool/covid-19-eda/blob/master/plots/2020-03-21_corona_virus_fit.png" height="400">
 </center>

-## Assumptions
-* Sampling statistics / testing levels are consistent over time

 ## Further questions

 * How to calculate R_0?
+* When can an accurate prediction of the peak date be made?
 * Is it possible to observe a change in the behaviour of the infection rate with social distancing / removal of leisure activities (pubs, restaurants, gyms, cinemas etc..) from 19th March 2020?
 This would be apparent in a changing infection rate.

+## Assumptions
+* Sampling statistics / testing levels are consistent over time
+* Region infection rate / human behaviour is the same at the local level as the national level (we do not have a time series for each region)